KrAman070/KrAman070/README.md

-- 👋 Hi, I’m @KrAman070
+- 👋 Hi, I’m kr Aman
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning electrical engineering
+- 🌱 I’m currently learning DSA(c++) and Web Devlopment
-- 💞️ I’m looking to collaborate on technical project to enhance my learning
+- 💞️ I’m looking to collaborate on technical project to enhance my learning .
 - 📫 How to reach me https://www.linkedin.com/in/kumar-aman-30a1a8208

 <!---